giantswarm/docs/src/content/basics/onprem-architecture/index.md

 Think of the Control Plane as the Giant Swarm team’s Kubernetes Cluster.
 The worker nodes are where your Tenant Clusters will end up on, controlled by our [kvm-operator](https://github.com/giantswarm/kvm-operator/) running inside the Control Plane.
 The above diagram shows our PoC setup in that keeps the Control Plane (including monitoring) on 3 machines.
 Based on the amount and sizes of Tenant Clusters, we recommend having distinct monitoring machines once we go into production.
 We further recommend having at least 5 worker machines.
 Any additional machines will also be set up as worker nodes and made available for Tenant Clusters to be used by end users.

 We access all machines, as well as the Kubernetes API of the Control Plane, through VPN (and optionally via a Bastion host).
-We connect your load balancer for access to the Giant Swarm API, Happa, and our Monitoring, optionally adding your Identity Management System for authentication.
+We connect your load balancer for access to the Giant Swarm API, our Web User Interface, and our Monitoring, optionally adding your Identity Management System for authentication.
 Traffic towards all Tenant Clusters is routed via the Control Plane first, as it knows where exactly all the Tenant Clusters are at any point in time.

 ## Giant Swarm On Premises Tenant Cluster